solomonshalom/octa-portfolio/README.md

-# blog.maximeheckel.com
+# Octa

-This is the main code base for [my blog](https://blog.maximeheckel.com).
+This is the main code base for my client's [blog](https://octa-portfolio.vercel.app).

 It's built with: